Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 ## What is a version-control system?

 A version-control system (VCS) is a program (or set of programs) that tracks changes for a collection of files.
 One goal is to easily recall earlier versions of individual files or the entire project.
-In a VCS, you can make branches so that people can work independently, and later merge the changes you want to keep.
+Another is to allow several team members to work on a project, even on the same files, at the same time without impacting each other.

 Another name for version-control systems is software configuration management (SCM) systems.
 The two terms are often used interchangeably — in fact, Git's official documentation is located at [git-scm.com](https://git-scm.com/).
 Technically, however, version control is just one of the practices involved in SCM, while a VCS can be used for projects other than software including books and online tutorials.